tgvashworth/tgvashworth.github.io/_posts/2016-06-27-twitter-search-query-parser.md

 - AST node [types][types] that define *reduction*, *stringification* and *simplification* for the rules of the grammar
 - methods for parsing, stringifying and simplifying a search query

-Typical usage of the library to generte a UI would look like this:
+Typical usage of the library to generate a UI would look like this:

 1. Load search query from storage
 2. Pass to parser for parsing into the interchange format